Audition Details & Repertoire

 Performance & Proficiency Requirements

-Please review the requirements for each proficiency group before signing up for an audition.
+Please review the requirements for each proficiency group.

 - Perform two songs or instrumental excerpts or short pieces of contrasting style – details of repertoire below.
 For the sake of time, you may be asked to stop your second selection part way through.